-The US has no one uniform law or regulation like GDPR, and in addition to numerous federal laws, there are state laws as well governing privacy considerations.188 Some are industry specific, such as those dealing with banking or health law.
+The United States has no one uniform law or regulation like the EU's GDPR, and in addition to numerous federal laws, there are state laws as well governing privacy considerations.
+Some are industry specific, such as those dealing with banking or health law.